Jirinrin/AYA/README.md

 ## TODO
-- by default init userscripts empty for new users instead of with my own commands
+- go through todos in code

-- add ora fancy spinner thingy
+- add ora fancy spinner thingy on longer running scripts?
 - have some [iter] like (colored?) label in the help of commands that iterate
-- go through todos in code
 - do exe releases every once in a while? (and for macos and debian would need to do in docker container)
 - be able to give argument to userscripts?
 - somehow catch e.g. 'Uncaught ReferenceError: ls is not defined' and then attempt to find it as a command
+- some system for deep iteration to e.g. rename a folder and then still be able to go through the items in it